9:30 a.m. Sunday; 7:00 p.m. Wednesday

 Visit Our Partnership Links

 Antioch Lutheran Church is a partner in the Evangelical Lutheran Church of America and the Southeast Michigan Synod.
 Together we reach out into the world with the good news of the gospel of Jesus Christ.
-See the links below to learn more about our mission in the world, in the United States, and in Southeast Michigan.
+See the links below to learn more about our mission in Southeast Michigan, in the United States, and in the world.

 What to Expect at Antioch!